 It is an empirical observation that people desire to have smooth consumption throughout their lifetimes.
 Lifecycle consumption hypothesis (LCH) and permanent income hypothesis (PIH) try to explain that in micro-founded framework.
 Both negate the Keynes assertion that average propensity to consume (APC) falls as income rises.
-Micro economic evidence is also consistent with LCH and PIH, at least in advanced economies.
+Some micro-economic evidence is also consistent with LCH and PIH, at least in advanced economies.

 Below, we try to explain how consumption smoothing is achieved and supported in an Islamic economic framework through a set of institutions and behavioral norms given that people want to spend their lifetime resources fairly equally throughout their lifetimes.

 - Prohibition of Scrupulous Consumption.

 - Fixed Proportional Taxation.

 - Automatic Stabilizers.

 - Inheritance Distribution.